Kira Town: Other public health issues

 The Public Health Department of Kira Municipality is determined to improve the living conditions of its citizens, through detailed attention to sanitation, provision of safe drinking water, safe disposal of human and other waste, and the maintenance of hygiene in schools, markets, and other public places.
 Plans are underway to formulate minimum acceptable hygiene standards for private and public buildings and open spaces.

 Poverty eradication

 Efforts are underway to assist citizens in starting income-producing activities, including growing mushrooms.

 Education

-A number of first class primary and secondary schools are in the town.

 In January 2011, the Shimoni Core Primary Teachers' College opened at Kitikifumba village in Kira Town.
 The college, formerly located on Nakasero Hill in Kampala, was established by the British government in 1952.
 In 2006, the former location was sold to an investor to construct the Kampala Intercontinental Hotel.
 The new location occupies 25 acre.
 The facilities can accommodate approximately 450 students, costing approximately UGX:8 billion to build.

 In 2011, St. Augustine International University (SAIU), a private, multi-campus university, received a provisional license from the Uganda National Council for Higher Education.
 SAIU is one of a number of private universities accredited between 2010 and 2014.
 It maintains a campus at Namugongo, where it hosts its College of Agriculture and Veterinary Medicine.